LoCoT2V-Bench: Benchmarking Long-Form and Complex Text-to-Video Generation: Related Work

-To fully evaluate the quality of the generated videos, a series of benchmarks have been proposed recently\citep{vbench, evalcrafter, vmbench, t2veval, videogen-eval}.
+To fully evaluate the quality of the generated videos, a series of benchmarks have been proposed recently~\citep{vbench, evalcrafter, vmbench, t2veval, videogen-eval}.
 These works design prompt suites and leverage various tools to construct multi-dimensional evaluation metrics.
 While such efforts have led to comprehensive evaluation frameworks for video generation, they typically employ prompts describing a single scene with limited content and mainly target short video evaluation.
-For long-form and complex text-to-video generation, \cite{vbench++} extends VBench \citep{vbench} to support longer videos, and \cite{vbench2} further complements the evaluation suite with complex plot and landscape generation.
-However, the former still relies on simplified prompts, while the latter is constrained by the limited amount and complexity of its prompts. \cite{vistorybench} also assesses model performance with multi-shot scripts, but its focus is primarily on visual storytelling rather than general-purpose video generation.
+For long-form and complex text-to-video generation,~\citet{vbench++} extends VBench~\citep{vbench} to support longer videos, and~\citet{vbench2} further complement the evaluation suite with complex plot and landscape generation.
+However, the former still relies on simplified prompts, while the latter is constrained by the limited amount and complexity of its prompts.~\citet{storybench, vistorybench} assess videos from multi-prompt inputs, primarily focusing on story visualization rather than video generation.